BetGlobal Scam Casino Tested

 Sister Casinos

-BetGlobal owner, R. Bostock Enterprises B.V., also operates RivieraBet, an obscure brand that doesn’t even offer a bonus and that seems dead in the water, RocketBet that returns only one result on Google – itself, and one more finished brand.
+BetGlobal owner, R. Bostock Enterprises B.V., also operates RivieraBet, a fairly obscure brand that doesn’t even offer a bonus and that, in my opinion, seems pretty dead in the water.
+Even searching RocketBet on Google returned just one search result – not a good start.

-I know for a fact PayPal only works with regulated casinos that have a strong licence.
+I know for a fact that PayPal only works with regulated casinos that have a strong license.
 So this is not right.
-OceanBet is going around PayPal’s terms and conditions somehow.
+OceanBet is somehow going around PayPal’s terms and conditions.
 I also find it worrying that oceanbet.com, oceanbet.io, oceanbet.casino all exist – and are different from one another.
-It’s as if someone was toying around and attempting to create a casino.
+It’s as if someone were toying around and attempting to create a casino.

 All these brands are recent launches, 2023 and 2024.
 At this point, they don’t look good to me.
-R. Bostock Enterprises B.V. is searching for a way to make it in this business, and if you ask me, we don’t need any more such casinos.
+R. Bostock Enterprises B.V. is looking for a way to make it in this business, and if you ask me, we don’t need any more casinos like this.

-I know how to recognize red flags, and these four brands are really flying them all over the place!
+I know how to recognise red flags, and these four brands are really flying them all over the place!

 How other players rate BetGlobal